angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 ---

 FitGrowth is a Shiny app for (bacterial) growth curve analysis I wrote recently.
 You can get it on [GitHub](https://github.com/angelovangel/FitGrowth), where you will find also example files for testing.
+For a quick vew, the app is also running on shinyapps.io [here](https://angelov.shinyapps.io/FitGrowth/).

 With FitGrowth you can:
   - Upload your own growth data.
   - Visualize it and fit a model on it.